 After a couple weeks, you should notice less of these types of symptoms, as long as you’re taking the supplements at the right times.
 Which leads to our next topic …

-When Is the Best Time to Take Digestive Enzymes and Probiotics?
+When Is the Best Time to Take Digestive Enzymes, Probiotics, and Prebiotics?

 It’s best to take digestive enzymes and probiotics either right before or with a meal to maximize their time of being in contact with food.
 Try taking them before or with your largest meal or two of the day to start, and then before/with other meals as-needed.

 You should not take probiotic or enzyme supplements first thing in the morning or on an empty stomach because you will likely experience an increase in gas and bloating (note: per the section above, it’s normal to have some of these symptoms even if you take the supplements with food for the first couple weeks).
 Give your body time to adjust!